c05103/SQL-Baseball-Queries/README.md

-# SQL Baseball Queries
+# MySQL Baseball Queries

-Answers to problems in my Database Systems class at USU.
+Answers to problems in CS5800 - Into to Database Systems class at USU.
 Data for the database was taken from www.seanlahman.com/baseball-archive/statistics